Non-Surgical Neurological Treatment

 - Preventative measures

 At Tampa General Hospital, our physicians are experienced in recommending conservative, non-surgical neurological treatment options for patients with a vast array of neurological disorders.
-TGH has been recognized by U.S. News & World Report as a high performing hospital in Neurology & Neurosurgery.
+TGH has been recognized by U.S. News & World Report as a High Performing Hospital for Neurology & Neurosurgery.